 Physical activities should be modestly curtailed until the inflammation subsides.

 Corticosteroids are the drugs of choice initially.
 For acute disease, adults receive oral prednisone 1 mg/kg (usually about 40 to 60 mg) once a day.
-For severe disease with dysphagia or respiratory muscle weakness, treatment usually starts with pulse corticosteroid therapy (eg, methylprednisolone 0.5 to 1 g IV once a day for 3 to 5 days).
+For severe disease with dysphagia or respiratory muscle weakness, treatment usually starts with high-dose corticosteroid therapy (eg, methylprednisolone 0.5 to 1 g IV once a day for 3 to 5 days).

-The overall goal is to minimize corticosteroid exposure, which is why a second drug (typically methotrexate, tacrolimus, or azathioprine as first-line noncorticosteroid drugs) is started at the same time as corticosteroids or shortly after so that prednisone can be tapered to a maximum dose of 5 mg a day, ideally within about 6 months.
+The overall goal is to rapidly eliminate inflammation but minimize long-term corticosteroid exposure, which is why a second drug (typically methotrexate, tacrolimus, or azathioprine as first-line noncorticosteroid drugs) is started at the same time as corticosteroids or shortly after so that prednisone can be tapered to a maximum dose of 5 mg a day, ideally within about 6 months.
 IV immune globulin is a good option for patients who do not respond rapidly to therapy, develop infectious complications with high-dose corticosteroids and other immunosuppressants, or who are undergoing chemotherapy.
 Some experts may use a combination of all 3 therapies in severe cases or when corticosteroid toxicity is present.
 Children require initial doses of prednisone of 30 to 60 mg/m2 once a day.